FourierFlows/FourierFlows.jl/docs/src/problem.md

 end
 ```

-and then we use the `struct`'s constructor to populate our struct with the parameter value,
+and then we use the `Params`'s constructor to populate our `params` with the parameter value,
 e.g., ``\alpha = 0.1``:

 ```@example 2